 "It was very frustrating...and maybe that's what helped me decide that I really did want to be an actor as a career choice because of that year of not acting and not knowing what I wanted to do at all," she said.
 And then came her first feature role in John Singleton's 1991 classic Boyz 'N the Hood.
 "And after I did that, it became clear as day that this is my career choice...I can ACT like a dentist," she admitted.

-From 1991-1995, she would star in a total of three Singleton films, which in turn lead to work in the '95 hit comedy Friday and the '96 Martin Lawrence film A Thin Line Between Love and Hate.
+From 1991 to 1995, she would star in a total of three Singleton films, which in turn led to work in the '95 hit comedy Friday and the '96 Martin Lawrence film A Thin Line Between Love and Hate.
 But for King, the half-decade of work began to stick out for its overwhelming sameness.
 "I saw that I was being stereotyped," she told Vulture in 2015.
 "I saw that a lot of us were being stereotyped.
-I didn't want to be part of that — that's not the narrative I was creating for myself."
+I didn't want to be part of that—that's not the narrative I was creating for myself."

-Around that time, she'd begun dating Ian Alexander and by 1995 was pregnant with their son, Ian Alexander Jr., who was born on January 19, 1996.
+Around that time, she'd begun dating Ian Alexander and, by 1995, was pregnant with their son, Ian Alexander Jr., born Jan.
+19, 1996.
 And it was her pregnancy that prompted her to seek a shift in her career, going so far as to decline certain auditions.
 "I started saying no to things if the stories were too narrow, the kind that only depicted women as the kind of woman I was in Boyz 'N the Hood," she told the outlet.
 "It was a great role for me — I needed to do that to show the difference between what I did in 227 — but after that, that was enough."

 And then along came Jerry Maguire.